nathimel/Ling_567/Lab4/README.md

 	- the word 'alan' is relatively regular, but only shows up in irrealis.
 	Not clear how to implement constraints on a verb to only show up with irrealis mood in the subordinate clause -- maybe ask Emily?

+when we have full noun phrase subjects (nonpronominal) are the agreement clitics obligatory?